How to say "good" in Norwegian... More complicated than one should think...

 • Det var bra å høre! (= that was a good/positive thing to hear)

-• Jeg har mange gode venner (= good/close/kind friends)
+• Jeg har mange gode venner (= good/close/kind/thoughtful friends)

-• Jeg har mange bra venner (= I have a lot of decent/respectful friends)
+• Jeg har mange bra venner (= I have a lot of decent/respectful/cool friends)

 • Det er bra å ha venner! (= It's a good thing to have friends)